-- 8. The following have been properly recorded and/or disclosed in the special purpose financial statements: - a) Related-party relationships, transactions, and related amounts receivable or payable including sales, purchases, loans, transfers, leasing arrangements, and guarantees, all of which have been recorded in accordance with the economic substance of the transactions. - b) All leases and material amounts of rental obligations under long-term leases. - c) All significant estimates and material concentrations known to management which are to be disclosed in accordance with the Risks and Uncertainties Topic of the FASB Accounting Standards Codification.
-Significant estimates are estimates at the balance sheet date which could change materially within the next year.
-Concentrations refer to volumes of business, revenues, available sources of supply, or markets for which events could occur which would significantly disrupt normal finances within the next year. - d) Concentrations of credit risk. - e) All recordable contributions, by appropriate net asset class. - f) Reclassifications between net asset classes. - g) Allocations of functional expenses based on a reasonable basis. - 9.
+- 8. The following have been properly recorded and/or disclosed in the special purpose financial statements: - a) Net position and net asset class. - b) All leases and material amounts of rental obligations under long-term leases. - c) All significant estimates and material concentrations known to management which are to be disclosed in accordance with the Risks and Uncertainties Topic of the FASB Accounting Standards Codification.
+Significant estimates are estimates at the statement of net position date which could change materially within the next year.
+Concentrations refer to volumes of business, revenues, available sources of supply, or markets for which events could occur which would significantly disrupt normal finances within the next year. - d) Concentrations of credit risk. - e) All recordable contributions, by appropriate net asset class. - f) Allocations of functional expenses based on a reasonable basis. - 9.
+We have no plans or intentions that may materially affect the carrying value or classification of assets.
+In that regard: - a) The Collegiate High School has no significant amounts of idle property and equipment. - b) The Collegiate High School has no plans or intentions to discontinue any operations. - c) Provision has been made to reduce all assets that have permanently declined in value to their realizable values. - 10.
 We are responsible for making the accounting estimates included in the special purpose financial statements.
 Those estimates reflect our judgment based on our knowledge and experience about past and current events and our assumptions about conditions we expect to exist and courses of action we expect to take.
-In that regard, adequate provisions have been made: - a) To reduce receivables to their estimated net collectable amounts. - b) For pension obligations, postretirement benefits other than pensions and deferred compensation agreements attributable to employee services rendered through June 30, 2012.
+In that regard, adequate provisions have been made: - a) To reduce receivables to their estimated net collectable amounts. - b) For pension obligations, postretirement benefits other than pensions and deferred compensation agreements attributable to employee services rendered through June 30, 2013.

-10. There are no:
+11. There are no: